Nihiue/git-log-to-markdown/README.md

 # git-log-to-markdown

-> Aggregateg git commit messages by day and convert to Markdown document.
+> Aggregate git commit messages by day and convert to Markdown document.

 ## Reqiurement